NELLIE GAIL RANCH OWNERS ASS'N v. MCMULLIN

 In December 2000, the McMullins purchased a home in Nellie Gail Ranch located at the end of a cul-de-sac on a hilltop with canyon views.
 The back of their property slopes down towards and abuts lot 274, which is an approximately 15-acre canyon lot owned by Nellie Gail and dedicated as open space.
 One of the community's horse trails runs across lot 274 directly behind the McMullins' property.
 The back left corner of the McMullins' property also touches lot 273, which is an approximately 5-acre lot owned by Nellie Gail that is home to the community's largest park.

-In February 2008, the Review Committee sent the McMullins' a letter denying their application and explaining how it failed to comply with the CC&R's and the committee's guidelines.
-The letter also informed the McMullins that "a fully dimensioned site plan showing property lines, easement areas, setbacks and fully defined landscaping and drainage will be needed [for any future applications]."
+In February 2008, the Review Committee sent the McMullins a letter denying their application and explaining how it failed to comply with the CC&R's and the committee's guidelines.
+The letter also informed the McMullins that “a fully dimensioned site plan showing property lines, easement areas, setbacks and fully defined landscaping and drainage will be needed [for any future applications].”

-Two weeks later, Donald prepared and resubmitted an application with a revised, more detailed site plan.
+Two weeks later, Donald prepared and submitted a new application with a revised, more detailed site plan.
 That plan again represented the new retaining wall would be constructed in the same location as the existing wrought iron fence, and also identified the property lines between the McMullins' property and their neighbors, but not the property line between the McMullins' property and Nellie Gail's lot 274.
-The plan also included the same dashed lines extending from the end of the existing, six-foot retaining wall without explaining what those lines represented.
+The plan also included the same dashed lines extending from the end of the existing six-foot retaining wall without explaining what those lines represented.
 In March 2008, the Review Committee sent the McMullins a letter denying the revised application and explaining the reasons for the denial.
-This letter again notified the McMullins that any future application must be accompanied by "a fully dimensioned site plan showing property lines" and other necessary information "from a licensed Civil Engineer."
+This letter again notified the McMullins that any [*991] future application must be accompanied by “a fully dimensioned site plan showing property lines” and other necessary information “from a licensed Civil Engineer.”
 The committee's letter also suggested the McMullins submit a new application limited to just the pool-related improvements if they wanted to get started on their project.